ArduPilot/ardupilot_wiki/mavproxy/source/docs/getting_started/logfiles.rst

 Will log the telemetry to ``mav.tlog`` and ``mav.tlog.raw`` in the ``C:\users\stephen\Documents\logs`` folder.

-Note that both the ``mav.tlog`` and the ``mav.tlog.raw`` files contain the same data (albiet in different formats).
+Note that both the ``mav.tlog`` and the ``mav.tlog.raw`` files contain the same data (albeit in different formats).
 In most cases however the raw file is not used by the analysis or replay tools.

 MAVProxy can use the ``--aircraft=name`` (see :ref:`here <mavproxy-starting>`) argument to place the logfile in a specific name and date folder.
 This is useful for keeping logfiles sorted.
 See starting for further details.